 Any enterprise who has undertaken an international transaction or is contemplating to enter into an international transaction can enter into an Advance Pricing Agreement.
 There is no restriction on the type of international transactions that can be covered.
 There is also no threshold as to the value of transactions or turnover of the enterprise.

 One application can cover multiple transactions with multiple associated enterprises.
 There is no need to file different applications for each type of transaction.
-An enterprise can opt to enter into bilateral or multilateral agreements to include tax authorities of the country in which the associated enterprises are located.
+An enterprise can opt to enter into bilateral or multilateral agreements to include tax consultancy services authorities of the country in which the associated enterprises are located.

 Procedure for Advance Pricing Agreement